Visit San Severino

-San Severino is a town set in the rolling wooded hills of the southern Marche region, south of Cingoli.
-Situated on the so-called Black Mountain, when you arrive you can see the castle and the ancient seat of the medieval city dominating the hilltop.
+San Severino is a town set in the rolling wooded hills of the Marches region, on the so-called Black Mountain.
+As you arrive you can see the castle and the ancient seat of the medieval city dominating the hilltop.
 The historic centre of San Severino is pleasant to explore with several monuments and buildings of particular interest to visitors.

 On one side of the square stands the Teatro Feronia, built in 1827 by local architect Ireneo Oleandri who gave the interior of the palace a neo-classical style.

-Among the religious buildings, the Basilica of San Lorenzo in Doliolo is the oldest Church of San Severino.
+Among the religious buildings here, the Basilica of San Lorenzo in Doliolo is the oldest church in San Severino.
 Tradition tells that it was built by Basilian monks (of Greek Orthodox Rite) on the ruins of a temple of goddess Feronia.
 The current building is from the 14th century, but it has undergone several renovations.
 The crypt of the church is interesting and was probably built in the sixth century.

 Among the frescoes of note in the basilica are “Stories of St. Andrew” by the Salimbeni brothers (Lorenzo [1374 ca.-1418] and Jacopo [1380 ca.-1426 ca,]), authors of other frescoes located in the sacristy.
 Note also some paintings by Cristoforo Roncalli, known as Pomarancio (1553 ca.-1626).